Should I switch to a half-hourly tariff in the UK? (June 2026 guide)

 - Households wanting maximum price predictability

-- People who rarely use high-load appliances
+- Low users who rarely run high-load appliances

-A simple self-check (30 seconds)
+A 30-second self-check

 Costs, savings and risks to understand